 Licensed Washington dealers are not required to collect Washington use tax on:

 transfers between private parties or other unlicensed persons

 - dealers must maintain documentation relating to transfers between unlicensed parties

 - see online information about reporting

-If the licensed Washington dealer collects a fee to transfer the firearm or a background check fee, these fees are subject to B&O tax under the service and other activities classification.
+If the licensed Washington dealer charges its own fee to transfer the firearm or perform a background check, these fees are subject to B&O tax under the service and other activities classification.
 Retail sales tax is not due on these fees if the documentation shows the fees separately.